Tuesday, July 27, 2010

 Prior to the activity, remind participants to bring pictures on their phone or digital camera.
 To begin the activity itself, have participants form groups of three or four members each, then use an LCD projector to post a list of 15 to 20 picture categories for each group to match with images stored on its members’ phones or other electronic devices.
 For example:

--someone in costume
+-someone in costume-person & pet

 -athletic picture